rexrainbow/phaser3-rex-notes/docs/docs/canvas-circularprogress.md

 - `x`, `y` : Position of this object.
 - `radius` : Radius of this circle.
 Size will be `(radius*2, radius*2)`.
-- `color` : Color of circular bar, in number or css string value.
+- `barColor` : Color of circular bar, in number or css string value.
 - `trackColor` : Color of circular track, in number or css string value.
 - `centerColor` : Color of center circle, in number or css string value.
 - `thickness` : `0` ~ `1`, thickness of circular bar.
 Default value is `0.2` (`0.2*radius`)